jduanen/TeslaTrack/README.md

   - use jsonPath to extract different parts of the info across multiple vehicles
 * Web Interface
   - use maps to plot location, show trigger regions
+* Tracker
+  - one per selected vehicle (for failure indepencence and concurrency -- maybe for dynamic start/stop too)
+  - takes list of triggers and generates notification events of the desired type
+  - uses different notification mechanisms
+  - register/unregister triggers -- or restart and give it triggers at start?
 * Triggers -- things that generate notifications
   - Trigger Events
     * location enters/exits a defined Trigger Region